Skip to content

 What a garden wedding venue actually delivers in France

 The garden character splits across three structural types in this collection.
-Five estates carry formal historic gardens with landscape-architect provenance: Chateau de Sept-Saulx (a 30-hectare park designed by Jean-Nicolas Forestier, the landscape architect behind the Bagatelle gardens in Paris), Chateau de Vitry-la-Ville (formal French grounds attributed to the Le Nôtre tradition with moats and wrought-iron gates), Villa Ephrussi de Rothschild (nine themed gardens with fountains by Harold Peto and Achille Duchêne), Domaine d'Uzès (boxwood-lined ceremonial avenues), and Manoir de Vacheresses (a medieval potager garden plus an orchard ceremony arch).
+Several estates carry formal historic gardens with landscape-architect provenance, including a 30-hectare park designed by Jean-Nicolas Forestier (the landscape architect behind the Bagatelle gardens in Paris), formal French grounds attributed to the Le Nôtre tradition with moats and wrought-iron gates, nine themed gardens with fountains by Harold Peto and Achille Duchêne, boxwood-lined ceremonial avenues, and a medieval potager garden paired with an orchard ceremony arch.

 Regional spread: Provence, Champagne, the Loire, and the Côte d'Azur

-Two estates sit in Grand Est. Chateau de Sept-Saulx sits in the Champagne region with Reims 30 minutes by road, suited to wine-region weekend formats with vineyard tastings as day-before activities.
-Chateau de Vitry-la-Ville sits 170 km from Paris in the Marne, with direct motorway access; the property is operated by a Champagne-region family ownership.
+Further estates sit in Grand Est. One occupies the Champagne region with Reims 30 minutes by road, suited to wine-region weekend formats with vineyard tastings as day-before activities.
+Another sits 170 km from Paris in the Marne, with direct motorway access, operated by a Champagne-region family ownership.

-One estate each in Centre-Val de Loire, Auvergne-Rhône-Alpes, and Occitanie.
-Manoir de Vacheresses sits 75 km from Paris near Chartres, with the manor's gardens including an English-style wooded park, a medieval potager, and an orchard ceremony arch.
-Domaines de Patras sits in the Drôme provençale, adjacent to the Provence-Alpes-Côte d'Azur border, with green-oak parklands and a working winemaking estate.
-Domaine d'Uzès sits in the Gard near Uzès, five minutes from the town's celebrated Saturday market, 40 minutes from Nîmes, and within day-trip reach of the Pont du Gard.
+The collection also reaches Pays de la Loire, Centre-Val de Loire, Auvergne-Rhône-Alpes, and Occitanie.
+Near Nantes, an estate pairs gardens and grounds with an Orangerie for outdoor-leaning celebrations.
+Around 75 km from Paris near Chartres, a manor's gardens include an English-style wooded park, a medieval potager, and an orchard ceremony arch.
+In the Drôme provençale, adjacent to the Provence-Alpes-Côte d'Azur border, green-oak parklands surround a working winemaking estate.
+In the Gard near the town of Uzès, an estate sits five minutes from the town's celebrated Saturday market, 40 minutes from Nîmes, and within day-trip reach of the Pont du Gard.

-Three estates operate cocktail-led or palace-hotel formats where the seated dinner capacity is configured per event rather than published as a single number.
-Villa Ephrussi de Rothschild stages weddings as cocktail-and-dinner formats across its nine themed gardens, with seated arrangements scaled to the chosen garden zone.
-Grand-Hôtel du Cap-Ferrat operates as a palace hotel with multiple event spaces (the Secret Garden for private ceremonies, La Véranda restaurant for seated dinners, the broader landscape grounds for cocktails), with capacity scaled per booking.
-Couples shortlisting these three should request a per-event capacity proposal at first enquiry rather than expecting a published seated number.
+Several estates operate cocktail-led or palace-hotel formats where the seated dinner capacity is configured per event rather than published as a single number.
+One stages weddings as cocktail-and-dinner formats across nine themed gardens, with seated arrangements scaled to the chosen garden zone.
+A palace hotel operates multiple event spaces (a Secret Garden for private ceremonies, a restaurant veranda for seated dinners, the broader landscape grounds for cocktails), with capacity scaled per booking.
+Couples shortlisting these formats should request a per-event capacity proposal at first enquiry rather than expecting a published seated number.

 When matching guest count to format, distinguish seated-dinner capacity (the limiting factor for the wedding meal in a fixed dining room) from cocktail-standing capacity (which can run 1.5x to 3x higher in garden settings where guests circulate across multiple zones).
 Garden weddings frequently use cocktail-led formats by default because the planted spaces reward circulation between zones, with a seated-dinner block at the end of the evening rather than a fixed-table service throughout.

-Seven of ten estates publish on-site bedroom counts.
-Manoir de Vacheresses at 8 bedrooms sleeping 21 anchors the smaller end, suited to wedding-party-only accommodation with the broader guest list at nearby hotels.
-Domaines de Patras at 9 bedrooms sleeping 50 (split across the main building, La Maison, and Côté Parc) extends the on-site capacity through dormitory-style configurations in some rooms.
+Most of the estates publish on-site bedroom counts.
+At the smaller end, one anchors at 8 bedrooms sleeping 21, suited to wedding-party-only accommodation with the broader guest list at nearby hotels.
+Another offers 9 bedrooms sleeping 50 (split across the main building, a guest house, and a garden annexe), extending the on-site capacity through dormitory-style configurations in some rooms.

 Package pricing tiers: €3,000 to €111,000